 My rates are comparable to those of other adult psychiatrists in the Santa Monica Area and the standard fee-for-service rates charged at the UCLA psychiatry clinics.
-In order to help my patients control their treatment costs I offer a 10% discount on all fees for maintaining a valid credit card on file.
-In addition, I give a credit of 15% of the initial evaluation cost that can be applied to your first follow-up visit.
 I do not participate in Medicare, Medi-cal or any other insurance plans and as such, I am considered an "out of network" provider by most plans.
 However, if you have a PPO type insurance plan I can provide you with a "superbill" to submit to your insurance company for reimbursement of services.
 For your convenience I accept credit cards (Master Card, Visa, American Express and Discover), checks or cash as payment.
 To get a better understanding of my fees please contact me directly at 310-744-5102.

 Q6: Will my treatment information be kept confidential?